ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ## Token Transfer to KDC {#token-post}
 After receiving a token from the AS, the Client transfers the token to the KDC using one of the methods defined Section 3.3 {{I-D.ietf-ace-key-groupcomm}}).
 This includes sending a POST request to the authz-info endpoint,  and if using the DTLS transport profile of ACE, the Client MAY provide the access token to the KDC during the secure session establishment.

 When using the authz-info endpoint, a Subscriber Client MAY ask in addition for the format of the public keys in the group, used for source authentication, as well as any other group parameters.
-In this case, the message MUST have Content-Format set to "application/ace+cbor" defined in Section 8.16 of {{I-D.ietf-ace-oauth-authz}}.
+In this case, the message MUST have Content-Format set to "application/ace+cbor" defined in Section 8.16 of {{RFC9200}}.
 The message payload MUST be formatted as a CBOR map, which MUST include the access token and MAY include the 'sign_info' parameter, specifying the CBOR simple value "null" (0xf6) to request information about the signature algorithm, signature algorithm parameters, signature key parameters and about the exact format of authentication credentials used in the groups that the Client has been authorized to join.
 Alternatively, the joining node MAY retrieve this information by other means as described in {{I-D.ietf-ace-key-groupcomm}}.

 The KDC verifies the token to check of the Client is authorized to access the topic with the requested role.
 After successful verification, the Client is authorized to receive the group keying material from the KDC and join the group.
 The KDC replies to the Client with a 2.01 (Created) response, using Content-Format "application/ace+cbor".
 The payload of the 2.01 response is a CBOR map.